-Ben became Editor of Channel 4 News in August 2012.
-Before that, he was Head of Foreign News at Channel 4 News, following a decade mostly in hostile environments as a foreign producer for ITN and Sky News.
+Ben has been on the Board of the Rory Peck Trust since 2009.
+He became Editor of Channel 4 News in August 2012.
+Before that, he was Head of Foreign News at Channel 4 News, following a decade working mostly in hostile environments as a foreign producer for ITN and Sky News.
 Ben was based in Johannesburg for Sky from 2000-2005 and worked all over Africa, as well as across the Middle East, Asia and Europe.
-In 1999 he produced Sky’s RTS Award winning coverage of Kosovo, and was their Producer in Baghdad for the US led invasion in 2003.
-In 2004 he obtained the only British TV interview with President Robert Mugabe this century.
-At Channel 4 News he has helped win over a dozen RTS awards, a BAFTA and 4 Amnesty International Awards for television.
-Ben has been on the Board of the Rory Peck Trust since 2009.
+In 1999, he produced Sky’s RTS Award-winning coverage of Kosovo, and was their Producer in Baghdad for the US-led invasion in 2003.
+In 2004, he obtained the only British TV interview with President Robert Mugabe this century.
+At Channel 4 News, he has helped win over a dozen RTS Awards, a BAFTA and 4 Amnesty International Awards for Television.

-“The Trust is a vital organization to help those who want to find out the truth, but who don’t have the protection and support of a big organization.
-Freelancers cover the stories we can’t or don’t – but often should.
-The Rory Peck Trust supports them and there is no other organization out there doing this work.”
+“The Rory Peck Trust is a vital organisation helping those who want to find out the truth, but who don’t have the protection and support of a big organisation.
+There is no other organisation out there doing this vital work.”

 Director of Philanthropy, UWC Atlantic College

 “As an RPT Trustee, I hope to help broaden its global network of supporters, so it becomes a long-lasting initiative for future generations of freelancers.”

 “I am a firm believer in the freedom of information and having worked in the international arena for more than thirteen years has made me value the importance of reliable information and supporting those who go out to seek it.”